The King and the Clown: Plot

-Together the group comes up with a skit mocking some members of the royal court, including the king and his new concubine Jang Nok-su.
-Though they make a lot of money from the performance, they are eventually arrested for treason and flogged severely.
+The group comes up with a skit mocking some members of the royal court, including the king and his prostitute-turned-concubine Jang Nok-su, but are eventually arrested for treason and flogged severely.
 Jangsaeng makes a deal with Choseon, one of the king's consultants, either to make the king laugh at their skit or to be executed.
 They perform their skit for the king, but the three minor performers are too terrified to perform well.
 Gong-gil and Jangsaeng barely save themselves with one last joke at the king, who laughs and then makes them all a part of his court.

 When the king wants to see more performances, the clowns decide to make flyers asking for other minstrels to audition to join the group.
 The other clowns notice that Jangsaeng and Gong-gil have identical handwriting, as Jangsaeng learned to write by watching Gong-gil.
 The corruption within the court is revealed when the clowns put on a performance ridiculing the council members by implying that they receive expensive gifts for favours.
 The king is delighted by the skit, but upon seeing that the council members are not amused, turns on them and asks them one by one if they are guilty of what the clowns are mocking them for.
 He banishes a corrupt minister and orders that his fingers be cut off and displayed to all the other council members as a warning.

-Over time, the king falls for Gong-gil, whom he calls to his private chambers often to perform finger puppet shows.
-Jangsaeng becomes jealous of this relationship and suggests that they leave, but Gong-gil does not immediately agree.
+Over time, the king falls for Gong-gil, whom he often calls to his private chambers to perform finger puppet shows.
+Their relationship, as well as the king's bloodthirst, disturbs Jangsaeng that he suggests leaving, but Gong-gil does not immediately agree.
 Meanwhile, the king becomes more and more unstable.
-He makes the clowns perform a skit depicting how his mother (played by Gong-gil), the favorite concubine of the former king, was forced to take poison after being betrayed by other jealous concubines.
+Choseon, who claims to relay the king's order, makes the clowns perform a skit depicting how the king's mother (played by Gong-gil), the favorite concubine of the former king, was forced to take poison after being betrayed by other jealous concubines.
 The king then slaughters these concubines at the end of the play, and the Queen Mother dies from shock.
 Jangsaeng then asks Gong-gil to leave with him and the gang once more before the king kills them too during one of his homicidal fits.
 Gong-gil, who initially sympathized with the king, begs the tyrant to give him his freedom but the king refuses.